Accelerate construction AND LOWER COSTS FOR ANY COMMERCIAL BUILDING PROJECT

-The HyperWall system offers an innovative approach to building construction that combines HyperWall panels with pre-installed glazing and on-site installation.
-It’s a complete exterior structural/architectural building skin system that allows faster-constructed buildings, with fewer trades and subcontractors to coordinate on-site.
+The HyperWall system offers an innovative approach to building construction that combines HyperWall panels with preinstalled glazing and on-site installation.
+It’s a complete structural and architectural replacement for any exterior building skin system that allows faster-constructed buildings, with fewer trades and subcontractors to coordinate on-site.

 Reduce Embodied Carbon by up to 50%